write-this-way/dallas-co-autopsies/README.md

-# Dallas Co. autopsy data for NICAR Data Blitz
+# Dallas Co. autopsy data for NICAR 2018 Data Blitz

-# About the data
 The following fields were redacted in order to make this data publicly available:

 * Case number